Book Reviews

 Do you remember the best summer of your life?

-Summer at Tiffany is Marjorie Hart‘s charming tale of working at Tiffany’s during the summer of 1945.
-Marjorie and her best friend Marty, naive sorority girls from the University of Iowa, are determined to spend the summer working in New York.
+Summer at Tiffany is Marjorie Hart‘s charming tale of working at Tiffany’s, the iconic Manhattan jewelry store, during the summer of 1945.
+Marjorie and her best friend Marty, two naive sorority girls from the University of Iowa, are determined to spend the summer working in New York.

 They somehow land jobs at Tiffany’s, the exclusive jewelry store, even though there had never been any women working on the floor.